zhenga8533/pogo-calendar/README.md

 - **Custom Events:** Full CRUD (Create, Read, Update, Delete) functionality for user-created events.
 - **"Add to Calendar":** Export any event to a universal `.ics` file that can be imported into Google Calendar, Apple Calendar, Outlook, etc.

+### Data Reference Pages

+- **Egg Pool:** Browse current egg hatches by tier (2km, 5km, 7km, 10km, 12km) with regional availability filters.
+- **Raid Bosses:** View active raid bosses by tier (1-star through Mega) with CP ranges, shiny availability, and move filters.
+- **Research Tasks:** Search research tasks by rewards (Pokemon, items, Stardust, XP, etc.) and track shiny availability.
+- **Rocket Lineup:** View current Team GO Rocket encounters by grunt type, leader, or Giovanni, with shiny tracking.

 ### Advanced Filtering

-- **Multi-faceted Filtering:** Filter events by search term, date range, and a specific time-of-day range using a slider.
+- **Calendar Filters:** Filter events by search term, date range, time-of-day range, and category with view-specific settings.
+- **Page-Specific Filters:** Each data page has tailored filters (tiers, types, shiny status, regions, etc.) with search and bulk selection.
-- **Optimized Category Filter:** A modern pop-up menu for category selection with grouping, color keys, "Select All," and "Clear All" actions.
+- **Optimized Category Filter:** Modern pop-up menu for category selection with grouping, color keys, "Select All," and "Clear All" actions.
 - **Integrated "Saved" Filter:** Filter by your saved events directly from the category menu.
-- **View-Specific Filters:** Each calendar view (Month, Week, Day, List) remembers its own unique filter settings.
+- **Persistent State:** All filter settings are preserved in `localStorage`.

 ### Polished User Experience

-- **Persistent State:** All filters and user data (saved & custom events) are saved in the browser's `localStorage`.
-- **Fully Responsive:** A clean, mobile-friendly layout with a collapsible filter drawer.
+- **Fully Responsive:** Clean, mobile-friendly layout with collapsible filter drawers across all pages.
-- **Skeleton Loaders:** A modern skeleton screen is shown during the initial data fetch for improved perceived performance.
+- **Skeleton Loaders:** Modern skeleton screens shown during data fetching for improved perceived performance.
+- **Error Handling:** Graceful error displays with retry functionality when data fails to load.
-- **Empty State:** A user-friendly message appears when filters result in no events.
+- **Empty States:** User-friendly messages when filters result in no content.
-- **Toast Notifications:** Clear feedback is provided for actions like creating and deleting events.
+- **Toast Notifications:** Clear feedback for actions like creating and deleting events.

 ---